OHIF/Viewers/docs/latest/advanced/extensions.md

 ### Modules

-There are a few different module types.
-Each module type allows us to extend the viewer in a different way, and provides a consistent API for us to do so.
+There are different module types.
+Each module type allows us to extend the viewer in a different way while providing a consistent API for us to do so.
 You can find a full list of the different types of modules [`in ohif-core`][module-types].
 Information on each type of module, it's API, and how we determine when/where it should be used is included below.